 The Hobbit box office: Behind The Lord of the Rings: The Return of the King, and I Am Legend in ticket sales

-The Hobbit: An Unexpected Journey, the first movie in Peter Jackson’s trilogy based on J.R.R.
-Tolkien’s book The Hobbit, opened with a disappointing $84.61 million at the North American box office this weekend, Dec.
-14-16, according to box-office actuals found at Box Office Mojo.
+The Hobbit: An Unexpected Journey, the first movie in Peter Jackson's trilogy based on J.R.R.
+Tolkien's book The Hobbit, opened with a disappointing $84.61 million at the North American box office this weekend, Dec.
+14-16, according to box office actuals found at Box Office Mojo.
 But how can one say that nearly $85 million over the course of one weekend is disappointing?
-Well, as late as Friday afternoon, matinee attendance indicated that the prequel to Jackson’s immensely successful The Lord of the Rings movies would collect up to $115 million in the US/Canada.
-Yet, the $150m-budgeted (not including marketing and distribution expenses) The Hobbit ended up grossing about $30m less.
-(Photo: Gollum in The Hobbit movie; voice by Andy Serkis.)
-[Note: This paragraph has been updated to reflect The Hobbit's weekend box-office actuals.]
+Well, as late as Friday afternoon, matinee attendance indicated that the prequel to Jackson's immensely successful The Lord of the Rings movies would collect up to $115 million in the U.S. and Canada.
+Yet, the $150m-budgeted (not including marketing and distribution expenses) The Hobbit ended up grossing about $30 million less.
+(Image: Gollum in The Hobbit movie; voice by Andy Serkis.)
+[Note: This paragraph has been updated to reflect The Hobbit's weekend box office actuals.]

-The silver lining: More than 60% of the Lord of the Rings movies’ worldwide gross originated outside North America.
+The silver lining: More than 60 percent of the Lord of the Rings movies' worldwide gross originated outside North America.
 The Hobbit: An Unexpected Journey will in all likelihood follow the same path.
-In fact, in the last five days The Hobbit grossed an estimated $138.2 million in 56 territories, or about 62% of the film’s current $222.97 million worldwide total.
+In fact, in the last five days The Hobbit grossed an estimated $138.2 million in 56 territories, or about 62 percent of the film's current $222.97 million worldwide total.
 [See also: "Breaking Dawn Part 2 Trailing Only The Avengers in Brazil."]

-Why did The Hobbit open lower than expected in the US/Canada?
+Why did The Hobbit open lower than expected in the U.S. and Canada?

 Now, why did The Hobbit open considerably more modestly than expected on the North American front?
 Well, possibilities – and those are merely possibilities – range from the still sluggish U.S. economy to generally unenthusiastic reviews, which may have kept non-Middle Earth aficionados from checking out the film.
 The three-hour running time may have been a deterrent to others, while the highly negative buzz surrounding Jackson's 48 frames-per-second innovation may have turned others off.
 (Remember that no matter how rotten, 3D movies almost invariably fare much better internationally than in North America.)